janverschelde/PHCpack/src/doc/source/options.rst

 Many homotopy algorithms generate random constants.
-With each run, the current time is used to generate another seed for the random number generator, leading to different random constants in each run.
+With each run, the current time is used to generate another seed for the :index:`random number` generator, leading to different random constants in each run.
 As different random values give different random start systems, this may cause differences in the solution paths and fluctuations in the executation time.
 Another notable effect of generating a